 - Evidence of commercial viability if you have it, business plan, potential collaboration partners

-- Presentation of follow-up financing if required (external funding programme)
+- Presentation of follow-up financing if required (external funding program)

 - Timetable for carrying out the project, including milestones and draft budget

-- Abstract: Project summary, measures planned, market situation, the project’s innovation potential (for publication – max.
+- Abstract: Project summary, action plan, market relevance, the project’s innovation potential (for publication – max.
 1 page Arial 11, single-spaced), two versions: German and English

 - Resume and list of publications and applicant’s perspective for the future